Apoorv0503/My_pizza_app/README.md

 # Pizza App

-A react.js based application to help a local pizza shop using redex
+A react.js based application to help a local pizza shop using redux